andrewmcdan/Survival-Guide/book/part-10-urban-and-structural-emergencies/03-fire-behavior-basics.md

 ## Door Control
 Feel door with back of hand; if hot, do not open.
 If cool, open slowly, staying behind the door; close doors behind you during egress.

+Reading smoke and gaps
+- Smoke layer: If smoke banks down to the floor, conditions are deteriorating—stay very low or choose another exit.
+- Door gap/hinge side: A strong inward draw at gaps can indicate fire pulling air from your side; opening can feed it.
+Keep doors closed to starve fire and consider alternate routes.
+- Cloth over mouth/nose may reduce irritation but does not filter toxic gases (CO/HCN); do not rely on it for safety.

 ## Stay-Low Movement
 Crawl or stay low; smoke rises.
 Keep one hand on wall; count doors in smoke; follow landmarks.